 The vagus nerve sends signals to and from the brain, such as pain, pressure, and temperature, and helps to regulate bodily functions.

 Easy, at-home ways to improve vagal tone include massage, breathing exercises, cold therapy, and a healthy diet.

-There are a bunch of benefits of stimulating your vagus nerve: headache & migraine relief; reducing stress & anxiety; improving your digestion; reducing inflammation.
+There are several proven benefits of stimulating your vagus nerve: headache and migraine relief, reducing stress and anxiety, improving digestion, and reducing inflammation.

 What is the vagus nerve?

 Your body is a highly complex network of trillions of cells and neurons.
 The vagus nerve works by sending signals to and from the brain, such as pain, pressure, and temperature, and helps regulate several bodily functions.

 Information is sent to the brain and vice versa – relaying information from the brain to relax or lower the heart rate, for example.
 Due to stress and poor sleep quality, some people can experience decreased vagal tone; however, there are many ways to improve vagal tone, such as massage and stretching.